Discover more from Debra’s Newsletter

 We meet the Bergs at Sandy Hook two or three times a summer.
 Most other days, we see them at the swim club, where my mother and Mrs. Berg slather themselves with the gorgeous-smelling Bain de Soleil #4 Gelee that, in our blissful innocence, we think of as sunscreen.
 Its orange tint makes their skin glow and smell beautiful, like Saint Tropez, or what I imagine Saint Tropez must smell like, based on the TV commercial, whose song I’m obsessed with.

 My bag is beginning to fill up, but I’m cheating by putting broken shells and stones into it.
 I grab a giant clam, and a couple of mussel shells - ugly, but good fillers.
 A few more, and my stash is looking respectable.
-I let a handful of sand with fragments and tiny stones slip between my fingers since I can now afford to be choosy.
+I let a handful of sand with fragments and tiny stones slip between my fingers.
 My eyes light on something near my toe and I gasp at a tiny cone-shaped shell.
-I hold it in my palm, its soft brown and white swirls the colors of a toasted marshmallow.
+I hold it in my palm, fascinated by its brown and white toasted-marshmallow-colored swirls.
 You can’t put it to your ear and hear the ocean, but you can get lost in its perfection.
 Which I do, as I walk along, smiling proudly.

 “Steven, look at this one,” I say, but he doesn’t answer.

 I look up.
 He’s not at my side.
 I turn and call his name, then again, louder.
 No Steven.
 Nothing but the roar of the ocean and the muffled din of families on blankets, interrupted by shrieks of joyful children - a group of which I’m suddenly no longer a member.
 I look toward our blanket, mad at Steven for going back without me, no doubt, to show off his bounty.
 I feel my breath quicken.
 My eyes scan the madly scattered chairs, umbrellas, buckets and blankets, but none of them are ours.